- Currently in negotiations about being a co-editor for a special issue on Anthony Braxton with Contemporary Music

 - Portelli, D. (2018).
 Mapping the dynamic life of lines in a multimodal compositional practice.
 Composer lecture series.
 The Sydney Conservatorium of Music, University of Sydney.

 - Portelli, D. (2013).
 Between Film, Music and Natural Phenomena: My Expansive Journey Towards Cultural Complexity in Dao Inspired Composition.
 Interventions & Intersections: Postgraduate Conference.

 - Portelli, D. (2012).
 Daoistic Flow of Video and Sound Collaboration As Cross-Cultural Dialogue.
 19th Biennial Conference of the Asian Studies Association – Knowing Asia: Asian Studies in an Asian Century.

 I also organise regular online meet ups with alumnus from the Centre for Research in New Music (CeReNeM) and our friends.
-It is an international composer network – representing over 6 different countries.
+It is an international composer network – representing over 7 different countries.
 It is a place for composers in contemporary music to get together and discuss ideas.
-We’ve had lectures about the musical traditions of Latin America, games in and as music, the concept of ‘soundscapes’ from a Tim Ingoldian perspective, sound as a physical medium, music and landscape gardening and metrology, humming, music for cello’ and two bows, and the history of the Mandarin sign for ‘listening’, music making in dreams, and non-literary forms of intellectual disciplines.
+We’ve had lectures about the musical traditions of Latin America, games in and as music, the concept of ‘soundscapes’ from a Tim Ingoldian perspective, sound as a physical medium, music and landscape gardening and metrology, humming, music for cello’ and two bows, the history of the Mandarin sign for ‘listening’, music making in dreams, and non-literary forms of intellectual disciplines.

 I have been involved in a broad range of conferences from around the world.
 A select few include: